khadkarajesh/assessment/readme.md

 | 2 | user wise top 50 songs    | 1999998           | ~9 Sec          | ~34 Sec        | MacBook Pro Processor 2.2GHz Quad-Core Intel Core i7 Memory 16GM 1600 MHz DDR3 |

 ### Improvement
-Counting of the country and user's top 50 songs can be done in single pass which will take less time in comparison with doing individually.
+- Counting of the country and user's top 50 songs can be done in single pass which will take less time in comparison with doing individually.
 However, I have treated as individual feature.
+- If this functionality needs to be accessed from any user interface, then it needs to be handled in background jobs by means of celery, redis etc..